Introduction

 Medical Treatments for Dry Skin

 For persistent dry skin, medical treatments may be necessary.
 Topical treatments include emollients to soothe and hydrate the skin, and corticosteroids to reduce inflammation.
 In severe cases, a dermatologist may prescribe oral medications or phototherapy.
 It’s important to seek professional advice if over-the-counter products and self-care measures do not provide relief.
-Our Pharmacist at The Health Dispensary in Neath can advise on skincare or signpost you to other Healthcare professionals.
+Our Pharmacists at The Health Dispensary and Neath Pharmacy can advise on skincare or signpost you to other Healthcare professionals.

 Featuring the QV Skincare Range